TerraEclipse/nfl-exercise/README.md

 - The only command neccesary to run the app should be `node app/server.js`.
 This main file should do any setup required and start an http server on port `3000`.

+## Step 4 - Push All The Things!

+Your fork of this repository is where we'll evaluate your solution.
+We'd prefer if you make frequent commits and push often.
+This will demonstrate comfort with a 'git-centric' workflow and give us a unique opportunity to see how you approached the problem.

+You're not required to send us a link to your fork until you're finished, but feel free to send it to us earlier if you feel comfortable with us taking a sneak-peak.

 Sample UI
 ---------